Best Smart Thermostat 2026: The Complete Buyer’s Guide

 Best for: Style-conscious buyers in the Google ecosystem

 The new Nest Learning Thermostat of Google is beautiful.
-The circular screen presents weather effects.
+The Google Nest learning thermostat is one the best smart thermostat that the circular screen presents weather effects.
 During cold weather, the snow falls.
 Evening is drawing near and it is time the sun sets.
 It is the loveliest thermostat on the market.

 The learning attribute is brilliant.
 It automatically constructs a schedule after 1 week of hand-adjustments.
-The display is modified based on the distance of the new presence sensor.
+The new presence sensor modifies the display based on distance.
 Best of all?
 No C-wire required.

 The Farsight functionality is really helpful.
 Approach the thermostat on the opposite side of the room and the display goes on displaying the temperature.
 No more tapping or waving.
 It just knows you’re there.

 Integration is easy in case you already have Google Home gadgets.
-Temperature of any Nest speaker can be changed and it changes immediately.
+You can change the temperature of any Nest speaker and it changes immediately.
 Nest app also displays finer energy history, making you realize your activity patterns.

 Pros